-PERIODICITY SCHEDULE - See CURRENT NOTICES section below for information on Texas Health Steps November 1, 2015 policy changes.
-The Texas Health Steps Medical Checkup Periodicity Schedule for infants, children, and adolescents (birth through 20 years of age) has been revised to reflect policy changes effective November 1, 2015.
+PERIODICITY SCHEDULE - The Texas Health Steps Medical Checkup Periodicity Schedule for infants, children, and adolescents (birth through 20 years of age) has been revised to reflect policy changes effective November 1, 2015.
 Place an order online for laminated hard copies, or download the LARGE version in Color [PDF 152KB] and Black & White [PDF 104KB] or Pocket-Sized (MINI) in Color [PDF 128KB] and Black & White [PDF 88KB].
-(You may need to adjust print settings to select "Actual size" under "Page Sizing & Handling").
 Please contact a THSteps Provider Relations Representative for additional information.
-PLEASE NOTE: PDF AND/OR HARD COPY VERSIONS DATED NOVEMBER 1, 2015 SHOULD BE RECYCLED AS THEY CONTAIN AN ERROR WITH DYSLIPIDEMIA SCREENING.
-THE CORRECT VERSION WILL SHOW A DATE OF NOVEMBER 16, 2015.
+PLEASE NOTE: DO NOT REFER TO VERSIONS DATED PRIOR TO NOVEMBER 16, 2015.

 Anticipatory Guidance-A Guide for Providers has been designed specifically for THSteps providers.
 It offers age-appropriate anticipatory guidance topics for children birth through 20 years of age.